aishoot/Temporal_Gap_Measure/README.md

 ## Experimental purpose
 The time resolution of different conditions (different bandwidths and frequency ranges of the noise) is measured by the method of narrowband noise mute detection

-### Reference
-"The detection of temporal gaps as a function of frequency region and absolute noise bandwidth" (Eddins et al., 1992)

-### Experimental environment
+## Experimental environment
 * Anaconda3 (Python 3.5): https://www.anaconda.com/
 * Sounddevice: https://pypi.python.org/pypi/sounddevice
 * or Pyaudio: https://pypi.python.org/pypi/PyAudio

+## Reference
+"The detection of temporal gaps as a function of frequency region and absolute noise bandwidth" (Eddins et al., 1992)